Last Updated on March 2, 2021

 • olive oil.

-Variations of the recipe often include fresh herbs, different nut pastes, pomegranate seeds, pine nuts, green peas, or a little yoghurt.
+Variations of this great recipe often include fresh herbs, different nut pastes, pomegranate seeds, pine nuts, green peas, or a little yoghurt.

 You can' t take just raw eggplants for this dip but you have to cook or roast them before they develop their flavorful goodness…

-As soon as it’s cool enough to handle, scrape the flesh out of the skin with a spoon.
-Place it in your food processor, add the tahini, all other ingredients and let the magic happen.
-Of course you can also just use your fork for whisking.
+Step 4: As soon as the cooked eggplant is cool enough to handle, scrape the flesh out of the skin with a spoon.
+Discard the skins.

-The following is one of my best loved baba ganoush recipes – as it is simple and always successful.
-As we are huge baba ganoush fans I often use two aubergines and double ingredients.Print
+The following is one of my best loved recipes for baba ganoush – as it is simple and always successful.
+As we are huge eggplant dip fans I often use two aubergines and double ingredients.Print

 Easy baba ganoush recipe